-What you’ll quickly discover is that no two gospel conversations are the same.
-Every person you meet will be at a different place in his or her spiritual journey.
-That’s where spiritual thresholds can really help.
+What you’ll quickly discover is that no two Gospel conversations are the same.
+Every person you meet will be at a different place in their spiritual journey.
+That’s where understanding the concept of spiritual thresholds can really help.

-Don Everts and Doug Schaupp from InterVarsity Christian Fellowship talked to thousands of people who came to faith as adults and they discovered that most people cross five specific thresholds on their journey to knowing God personally.
+Don Everts and Doug Schaupp from InterVarsity Christian Fellowship talked to thousands of people who came to faith as adults.
+They discovered that most people cross five specific thresholds on their journey to knowing God personally.

 1. Trusts a Christian.
-This is where your friend gets to know you, finds out you’re a believer, and learns to trust you (no matter what they’ve heard about Christians).
+This is where your friends get to know you, find out you’re a believer, and learn to trust you (no matter what they’ve heard about Christians in the past).

 2. Becomes curious.
-As your friendship deepens, your friend may become curious about Jesus and interested — at least on an intellectual level — in your faith.
+As your relationship deepens, your friends may become curious about Jesus and interested — at least on an intellectual level — in your faith.

 3. Opens up to change.
-At some point, your friend will realize that something’s missing from his or her life and start to wonder whether that something might be Jesus.
+At some point, your friends will realize that something’s missing from their life and start to wonder whether that something might be Jesus.

 4. Seeks after God.
-When your friends realize Jesus could be what they’re missing, they’ll start to seek Him more intentionally – reading the Bible, asking questions, getting involved with a Christian community.
+When your friends realize Jesus could be what they’re missing, they’ll start to seek him more intentionally – reading the Bible, asking questions, or getting involved with a Christian community.

 5. Steps into the Kingdom.
 This is it!
-This is where your friend decides to give his or her life to Christ.*
+This is where your friends decide to give their life to Christ.*

-Get to know these thresholds and you’ll always know where to start the conversation.
+Identifying where your friends are at in their spiritual journey will help you know where and how to start a spiritual conversation.
 If you’re not sure where your friend is on his or her spiritual journey, the easiest way to find out is to ask.
 Open-ended questions like, “What do you think happens when we die?” can be a great way to gain some insight into what they’re thinking.

-If you would like to have more opportunities to share your faith, consider becoming a mentor .
+If you would like to have more opportunities to learn to share your faith, consider becoming a mentor .